utility-code/pyGroff/README.md

 - I dont like the cover page
         - If you know a bit of groff (check the links below), you can use "-d False" and then edit whatever you want using groff itself.
         - Then run "groff -ms {infile} -Tpdf > {outfile}" replacing the infile and outfile respectively.

-## Requirements
-- For python dependencies, using pip install -r requirements.txt
-- PIL
-- Almost every unix system has groff preinstalled.
-- Either get images in postscript (eps) format.
-(You need this for laTEX too).
-- Which means no windows.
-(Unless you are using WSL.
-In which case its coool)
-- You need python of course.
-- If you want to convert to word, you need libreoffice.

 ## Contribution guidelines
 - Can I contribute?